Iconic Minerals (CVE:ICM) Stock Price Down 20% – Here’s Why

-Shares of Iconic Minerals Ltd. (CVE:ICM – Get Free Report) were down 20% during trading on Friday .
+Iconic Minerals Ltd. (CVE:ICM – Get Free Report)’s share price dropped 20% during trading on Thursday .
 The company traded as low as C$0.06 and last traded at C$0.06.
-Approximately 380,801 shares changed hands during mid-day trading, an increase of 26% from the average daily volume of 303,026 shares.
+Approximately 380,801 shares traded hands during trading, an increase of 26% from the average daily volume of 303,026 shares.
 The stock had previously closed at C$0.08.

 Iconic Minerals Ltd., a mineral exploration company, engages in the acquisition and exploration of gold and lithium properties in Nevada and Canada.
 The company holds a 50% interest in the Midas South located in Elko County, Nevada; and 50% interests in the New Pass project located in Churchill County, Nevada.